johnnypesola/1DV42E-theoretical/README.md

 ### Test enviroments

-Theese tests have been executed in an Windows 7 enviroment, where they worked quite well.
+Theese tests have been executed in an Windows 7 and Windows 10 enviroment, where they worked quite well.

+### Test results

+The test results can be found [here](http://johnnypesola.github.io/1DV42E-theoretical/).

 ## Install instructions